≡ Injury Lawsuit Connect ≡ Internal Bra Breast Mesh Lawsuits & Settlements

 An internal bra is a surgical support technique used during certain breast surgeries (e.g., breast reconstruction, revision breast surgery, breast lifts, breast augmentations, breast reductions, etc.) where a surgeon places surgical mesh (i.e., “breast mesh”) made of synthetic plastic or biological tissue (such as acellular dermal matrices or ADM) inside the breast to form an internal scaffold or sling to help support tissue, hold implants in position and/or provide internal structural support to prevent the breasts from sagging (ptosis) or bottoming out.

-However, the FDA has not cleared or approved any surgical mesh for use with breast implants or in breast reconstruction surgery and has not reviewed potential benefits and risks for these uses.
 Instead, such surgical mesh has been used “off-label” by surgeons in breast surgeries.
-Although surgical mesh has been approved for use in certain urogynecologic surgical procedures (e.g., pelvic floor surgeries involving transvaginal mesh and transabdominal mesh), hernia repair surgeries, and/or other general and reconstructive surgeries for soft tissue reinforcement, as the FDA has warned “There are no surgical mesh products cleared or approved by the FDA for use in breast surgery, including in augmentation or reconstruction.”
-Yet, hundreds of thousands of women are estimated to have received surgical mesh in their breast tissue during breast reconstruction, augmentation or other breast surgery.
+And, although surgical mesh has been approved for use in certain urogynecologic surgical procedures (e.g., pelvic floor surgeries involving transvaginal mesh and transabdominal mesh), hernia repair surgeries, and/or other general and reconstructive surgeries for soft tissue reinforcement, the FDA has warned that “There are no surgical mesh products cleared or approved by the FDA for use in breast surgery, including in augmentation or reconstruction.”

 Unfortunately, internal bra breast mesh has been alleged to cause serious complications in some patients, including chronic pain, infections, abscesses, seroma (chronic fluid buildup around the mesh), inflammation, capsular contracture, mesh implant failures (erosion, migration, rupture, etc.), nerve damage, tissue death, scarring and the need for additional surgery to remove, replace or repair the breast mesh.